rustysym/react-native-social-media-app/README.md

 | Storage | Create storage to store images |
 | .env | Create your .env file for the API keys |

-`Note:` You need to add index under indexes tab in firestore database
+`Note:` After completing the installation, firebase will warn you about adding indexes via console.
+You can perform the indexing process by going to the link given in the console.

 ## Setup
 - download or clone the repository